 Photos by Peter Guman: pgumanphoto.com

 Summer Book Study

-This summer we are seeking to better understand the effects of racism in our country and how we, as people of faith, can respond with and through God's love.
-Three book discussion groups have been organized to read White Fragility: Why It's So Hard for White People to Talk About Racism, How To Be an Anti-Racist, and Dear Church: A Love Letter from a Black Preacher to the Whitest Denomination in the US.
-Contact Sara Pantazes at firstname.lastname@example.org with any questions or for information about joining the discussion groups.
+During the summer of 2020, after George Floyd's murder, members of First Pres came together to learn in hopes of better understanding the effects of racism in our country and how we, as people of faith, can respond with and through God's love.
+Three book discussion groups were formed to read White Fragility: Why It's So Hard for White People to Talk About Racism, How To Be an Anti-Racist, and Dear Church: A Love Letter from a Black Preacher to the Whitest Denomination in the US.